mucommander/mucommander/readme.txt

 -

 Bug fixes:
-- "Round displayed file sizes" checkbox does sometimes not toggle correctly (ticket #328).
+- "Round displayed file sizes" checkbox does not refresh the panel correctly (ticket #328).
-- Single click on the file table treated as double click (ticket #321).
+- Single click on folder panel treated as double click (ticket #321).
 - Fixed 'startup_error' message that wasn't properly localized.
 - Fixed 7zip files left open after being browsed (#334).
 - Mac OS X: raised the maximum memory that can be allocated to 128MB,